immutant/immutant.org/news/2015-06-03-activemq-artemis.md

 Immutant is built on an abstraction layer called [WunderBoss] in order to share much of the implementation with our sibling project, [TorqueBox].
-An additional advantage of this layer is it allows us (in theory) to easily switch out the underlying messaging implementation while keeping the same .
+An additional advantage of this layer is it allows us (in theory) to easily switch out the underlying messaging implementation while keeping the same Clojure API.
 With the release of Artemis 1.0.0, we've now taken the opportunity to test that theory.

 ## wunderboss-artemis